w10k57-git/data-analysis-for-engineers/README.md

 ├── examples/       # Code examples and exercises
 ├── tasks/          # YOUR workspace - work here!
-├── src/            # Utility functions you can use └── data/           # Data files for examples
+├── src/            # Utility functions you can use └── data/           # Data files for the course
 ```

 ## Git Workflow Summary